hyperledger/aries-rfcs/concepts/0003-protocols/README.md

 version mismatches is because the recipient can detect the mismatch by looking at the [PIURI](#piuri), making the "warning" unnecessary, and because the `problem-report` message may be received after (and definitely at a different time than) the response message, and so the warning is of very little value to the recipient.
+Recipients should still be aware that minor version mismatch warning `problem-report` messages may be received and handle them appropriately, likely by quietly ignoring them.

 As documented in the semver documentation, these requirements are not applied when major version 0 is used.
 In that case, minor version increments are considered breaking.